What countries is Amazon available in?

 Japan, China, and India in Asia

-In addition to its 11 global marketplaces, Amazon also boasts more than 100 fulfilment centres and over 30 listing categories globally, along with buying customers in nearly 200 countries.
+In addition to its 11 global marketplaces, Amazon also boasts more than 100 fulfillment centers and over 30 listing categories globally, along with buying customers in nearly 200 countries.

 Amazon’s global presence means that, if you are an individual seller or small business owner, you can sell your items internationally, if you wish.
 And if you are a consumer, it means that you can find and purchase a wide array of products, including those that you may not be able to find at home.

 - Bahrain, Jordan, Nigeria, Saudi Arabia, Egypt, Kenya, Oman, South Africa, United Arab Emirates, Qatar, Kuwait, Israel, Ghana, Morocco, Mauritius, Namibia, Reunion, Tanzania, Mayotte, and Zimbabwe in the Middle East and Africa

 - Bermuda, Colombia, Mexico, Uruguay, Brazil, Costa Rica, Panama, Venezuela, Canada, Ecuador, Peru, Bolivia, Chile, Guadeloupe, Trinidad and Tobago, Barbados, French Guiana, Jamaica, Saint Martin, Martinique, and Micronesia in the Americas

 - Palau, Marshall Islands, Sri Lanka, Cambodia, Fiji, New Caledonia, Singapore, Macao, India, Thailand, Philippines, Kazakhstan, Hong Kong, Taiwan, New Zealand, Japan, China, South Korea, Malaysia, Indonesia, and Australia in Asia and the Pacific